ToruNiina/TOMLParser/README.md

 C++ header-only TOML Parser.

+now, this library support only c++11 or later.

 development is now ongoing. some features of TOML listed below is not supported.
 - quated keys
 - nested table with Dots